Benefits for your train line

 Untangling the City Loop means more trains, more often.
 It will make travel easier for you with more frequent trains carrying more people to destinations across Melbourne.

-As a result, room will be created on the network to enable over half a million additional passengers per week across Melbourne's train network to use the rail system during the peak periods.
+The Metro Tunnel creates room on the network to enable over half a million additional passengers per week across Melbourne's train network to use the rail system during the peak periods.

 The Metro Tunnel will also bring travel time savings to passengers across the suburban and regional lines.